morriznet/jquery.readall/README.md

 # jquery.readall
-jQuery plugin to shrink large blocks of content and place a readme button below.
+jQuery plugin to shrink large blocks of content and place a read more button below.